 This couple has spent what is expected to be a large sum of money on this beautiful day to express their love of one another, and they have had the foresight to include you in their revelry.
 Therefore, if you cannot decide on an appropriate gift, try something personalized.
 What says congratulations and best wishes on your happy future than something you have had made personally for the bride and groom.
 Something made from you heart and destined for theirs is one the best gifts they could receive; it says to them that you have thought of their union and what it means to you and have decided to put into a gift feelings of love and gratitude that words alone cannot express.

 Weddings are expensive, especially Italian weddings where the guest list can easily climb into the many hundreds; and putting together an acceptable reception to feed and entertain hundreds of guests can easily become costly.
 So what couple wouldn't like to start their life together with a little extra padding in the bank?
 It is even custom in Italian weddings to give money as a gift to the bride and groom, so much so that the bride carries a special satin purse specifically for money gifted to her by the guests.
 Called la borsa and usually held onto during the reception by an older family member, the little satin purse is where guests can place envelopes of money for the couple, or even money to reserve a dance with the beaming bride.

-Italian weddings are fantastically beautiful and family oriented events steeped in tradition; therefore, knowing the proper gift giving etiquette will both help show your appreciation to the couple, as well as save you from the embarrassment of giving a poorly received wedding gift.
+Italian weddings are fantastically beautiful and family oriented events steeped in tradition.
+The new wave is to give a gift to the groom and on this site valentinesgiftsforhim.com.au there are plenty ideas to get an inspiration.
+Knowing the proper gift giving etiquette will both help show your appreciation to the couple, as well as save you from the embarrassment of giving a poorly received wedding gift.